-Women's groups all around the country campaign together
+Women's groups unite for nationwide campaign

 The discussion of the draft law in the Justice Commission of the National Assembly started in April 2000 and continued until June 2001.
-Several reforms met strong resistance from religious conser-vatives and nationalists in Parliament.
-They argued that equality between men and women would 'create anarchy and chaos in the family' and thus 'threaten the foundations of the Turkish nation'.
+Several reforms met strong resistance from religious conservatives and nationalists in Parliament.
+They argued that equality between men and women would 'create anarchy and chaos in the family' and thus 'threaten the foundations of the Turkish nation.'

 Thus, at the beginning of 2001, 126 women's groups from all around the country joined together to initiate a major campaign.
 Soon after the start of the campaign, the most controversial issue became the reform of the clause regulating matrimonial property.
-The original draft of the new civil code foresaw that all matrimonial property should be split 50/50.
-The nationalists and the religious conservatives insisted on the Division of Property Regime, which has been the rule in Turkey since 1926.
-They claimed that the equal sharing between spouses of property acquired during the marriage would be against Turkish traditions, change the family from a matrimonial union to a corporation, destroy love and affection in the family and increase the rate of divorce and consequently ruin Turkish society.
+The original draft of the new Civil Code foresaw that all matrimonial property should be split 50/50.
+The nationalists and the religious conservatives insisted on the separate property regime, which has been the rule in Turkey since 1926.
+They claimed that the equal sharing between spouses of property acquired during the marriage would be against Turkish traditions, change the family from a matrimonial union to a corporation, destroy love and affection in the family, and increase the rate of divorce and consequently ruin Turkish society.

-As a result of the campaign initiated and coordinated by women's groups, the opposing groups were forced to accept the new property regime, which entitles women to an equal share of the assets accumulated during the marriage.
+As a result of the campaign initiated and coordinated by women's groups, the opposing forces had to accept the new property regime, which entitles women to an equal share of the assets accumulated throughout the duration of the marriage.
 However, due to a last minute law formulated by the opposition parties, this clause was deemed to be valid only for property acquired after January 1, 2002.
-At the time of writing, women's groups were continuing their campaign for the annulment of this law.
+Women's groups are still continuing their advocacy efforts for the annulment of this law.

-The campaign, which was made possible by cooperation and coordination between 126 women's groups representing different sectors of society, played a key role in overcoming the resistance of the religious conservatives and the nationalists and in the reform being subsequently realized.
+The campaign, which was made possible by cooperation and coordination between 126 women's groups representing different sectors of society, played a key role in overcoming the resistance of the religious conservatives and the nationalists and in the ultimate realization of the reform.
 The campaign was successful in creating a general atmosphere where objections to equality between men and women were viewed with scorn.